 PRSUs are RSUs that are subject to performance-based and service-based vesting conditions, and beginning with awards granted in February 2021, a market-based condition.
 The number of shares of common stock that a recipient receives upon vesting of a PRSU is calculated by reference to certain performance-based and market-based metrics that relate to Lazard Ltd's performance over a three-year period.
 The target number of shares of common stock subject to each PRSU is one; however, based on the achievement of both the performance-based and market-based conditions, the number of shares of common stock that may be received will range from zero to 2.4 times the target number.
-PRSUs vest on a single date approximately three years following the date of the grant, provided the applicable service and performance conditions) as the underlying PRSUs to which they relate and are settled in cash at the same rate that dividends are paid on common stock.
+PRSUs vest on a single date approximately three years following the date of the grant, provided the applicable service and performance conditions are satisfied.
+PRSUs include dividend participation rights that are subject to the same vesting restrictions (including performance conditions) as the underlying PRSUs to which they relate and are settled in cash at the same rate that dividends are paid on common stock.
 Compensation expense recognized for PRSU awards is determined by multiplying the number of shares of common stock underlying such awards that, based on the Company's estimate, are considered probable of vesting, by the grant date fair value.